Project Visibility Systems

 A project visibility system does not exist in isolation.
 Its value increases significantly when it connects to other operational systems.

 When project visibility connects to your client onboarding system, new projects appear on the dashboard automatically as soon as a client is onboarded.
-When it connects to resource planning, you can see not just which projects are at risk, but whether you have the capacity to recover them.
-When it connects to financial systems, budget tracking is live rather than reconstructed from timesheets at month end.
+When it connects to productivity tracking, you can see not just which projects are at risk, but whether you have the capacity to recover them.
+When it connects to financial operations, budget tracking is live rather than reconstructed from timesheets at month end.

-When team handovers are managed through the same system, nothing gets lost in the transition between people.
-When the real-time dashboard layer is added, the data is not just current, it is live.
+When team handovers are managed through the same system, far less gets lost in the transition between people.
+When customer records are connected, project history accumulates against each client automatically.
+When the real-time dashboards layer is added, the data is not just current, it is live.

 Building Your Project Visibility System